Here is a simple video explaining what dyslexia is.

 40% – 60%

-If one of the parents has dyslexia, the child has a 40-60% chance of having it too.
-The chances of getting it are even higher if more of your relatives have dyslexia.
+If one biological parent has dyslexia, their child has a 40-60% chance of having it too.
+The chances of inheriting dyslexia are even higher if more of your relatives are dyslexic.

-Dyslexia is among the most common neurodevelopmental disorders with approximately 10-20% of the population impacted by it.
+Dyslexia is among the most common neurodevelopmental differences with approximately 10-20% of the population impacted by it.

-Dyslexia doesn’t go away.
-But with good instruction and practice, individuals with dyslexia can improve at reading and succeed like everyone else.
+Dyslexia doesn’t go away, but with evidence-based instruction and practice, individuals with dyslexia can improve at reading and succeed like everyone else.